Peek Into Melania Trump’s Private Life

 “Together, we must declare that the era of allowing the brutality against women and children is over while affirming that the time for empowering women around the world is now.
 Wherever women are diminished, the entire world is diminished with them.
 However, wherever women are empowered, towns and villages, schools and economies, are empowered and together, we are all made strong with them.”

-One of the women honored was the victim of an acid attack and another had been shot eight times by an ex-boyfriend.
+One of the women honored was the victim of an acid attack, and another had been shot eight times by an ex-boyfriend.
 The 13 international award recipients will take part in an exchange program funded by the State Department to continue their work.

 Besides her roles as a mother and stateswoman, Melania’s fashion choices are a hot topic in the press.
 After Donald Trump’s election in November, Melania made headlines through no action of her own when several fashion designers announced that they would–if asked–refuse to dress her.
 American designer Tommy Hilfiger responded to the controversy.